 The Plan's investments are stated at fair value.
-Shares of mutual funds are valued at quoted market prices, which represent the net asset value of shares held by the Plan at year-end.
-Foot Locker Shares are valued at quoted market price.
+Investments in commingled funds are valued by the issuer based on quoted market prices of the underlying securities.
+Shares of mutual funds at December 31, 2006 were valued at quoted market prices, which represented the net asset value of shares held by the Plan.
+Foot Locker shares are valued at quoted market price.
 Participant loans are valued at their outstanding cost balances, which approximate fair value.
 Loan interest income is allocated to the investment fund from which the amount is borrowed.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.